mobizt/FirebaseClient/README.md

 The REST API client (this library) will use the short-lived token for authorization.

-This authorization token will be expired in 60 minutes or 3600 seconds.
+This authorization token will be expired in 60 minutes or 3600 seconds which determined by the issuer (Google).

-The authorization token will be refresh or recreated automatically as long as the async task (auth task) handler was running in the main loop without blocking from user code.
-The auth task handler was done by `FirebaseApp` class which will be discussued later.
+The authorization token will be refresh or re-created automatically as long as the async authentication task handler (`FirebaseApp`) was running in the main loop without blocking by user code.

 > [!WARNING]
-> User cannot blame for the authorization token expiration and the Firebase sevices denied by Google.
-The token will be refresh/recreated automatically prior to its expiration period as long as async task (auth task) handler was running in the main loop as mentioned earlier.
+> Most examples use the token for autorization.
+The token will be refresh/recreated automatically as mentioned above.
 >
-> The `FirebaseApp` event is showing the authentication processes that are running behind.
-It does not interrupt your job but it is preparing and maintaining the authorization token to be valid all the time before use.
-Google will deny the access from the client that sending the request with the expired auth token.
+> The `FirebaseApp` event will show the authentication processes that are running behind.
+The authentication task handler will prepare and maintain the authorization token to be valid.
+Google may deny the access from the client that sending the request with the expired authorization token.
 >
-> Anyway, library also provides the option for non-secure usage i.e. using database secret for Realtime database and no authorization token if the security rules are allowed.
-This topic will be mentioned later with `LegacyToken` and `NoAuth` classes usage.
+> Anyway, library also provides the option for less or non-secure usage which no authorization tokens are involved i.e. using database secret (`LegacyToken`) for Realtime database and using no authorization token (`NoAuth`) if the security rules are allowed (see the [Project Preparation and Setup](#project-preparation-and-setup) section).
 >
-> You can get started using this library with [Simple examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/RealtimeDatabase/Simple) using non-secure authentication method which is similar to other legacy Firebase library.
+> You can get started using this library with these [simple Realtime database examples](https://github.com/mobizt/FirebaseClient/blob/main/examples/RealtimeDatabase/Simple) which using database secret and no token, which are similar to the other legacy Firebase library usage.
 >
 > For secure and more elaborate usages, you have to read the documentation thouroughly and follow the library provided examples to get familiar with the library usage.